 Eh voila!
 Enjoy.

-Of course, you may also wish to serve this dinner with cauliflower rice or another similar side dish to soak up the saucy juices.
+Of course, you may also wish to serve this dinner with Herb Roasted Cauliflower to compliment and soak up the saucy juices.

 Maple Rosemary Chicken (1-Pan, Paleo, Keto, AIP, 10 MINUTES)